 £30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

-• Transmission is by aerosol, droplets or direct contact with respiratory secretions of someone carrying the bacterium.
+• Transmission is by aerosol, droplets or direct contact with respiratory secretions of a person carrying the bacterium.

 • Transmission typically involves either frequent or prolonged close contact.